SuperOfficeDocs/superoffice-docs/user-guide/en/globalization/doc-language-support.md

 2. Check if the contact's country can be mapped to a corresponding language.
 3. Check the preferred document language for the logged-in user, and check if a template is available in this language.
 4. Check the user interface language for the logged-in user, and check if a template is available in this language.
-5. If no language is found, the English template will be used.
+5. If no language is found, the English template is used.